isrkan/DevOps-MLOps-Practice/DevOps/Jenkins/Running_Jenkins_pipeline.md

   - **For Spring Boot**: Ensure that **Maven** is installed and configured.
   - **For Django, Flask, FastAPI**: Ensure **Python** (with **pip**) is installed.
 - **Git installed**: Git should be installed and added to the system's PATH.
+- **Docker installed** (if deploying with Docker): Ensure Docker is installed and running on our machine.

 ### Steps to configure and run the Jenkins pipeline